$43,958

 Faculty to student ratio is an important factor in the quality of education you will receive.
 The lower the ratio, the more individualized attention you will receive.
 The more individualized attention you receive, the greater the odds you will understand the material better.

 The ratios provided are based off all MBA programs regardless of concentration.
-To discover what the ratio is for the program you are interested in, you should research the faculty pages of the school and average size of the programs.
+To discover what the ratio is for the program you are interested in, research the faculty pages of the school and average size of the programs.
 Faculty could be part or full time.
 Many also work in the concentration and can provide the students with real-world examples.

 - Louisiana State University Shreveport - 63:1